2002 United States Senate elections: New Mexico

-Incumbent Republican Pete Domenici won re-election to a sixth term.
+Incumbent Republican Pete Domenici easily won re-election to a sixth term.
 As of 2022, this is the last Senate election in New Mexico won by a Republican.

 North Carolina

 Incumbent Republican Jesse Helms decided to retire due to health issues.
-Republican Elizabeth Dole won the open seat over Democrat Erskine Bowles, former White House Chief of Staff.
+Republican Elizabeth Dole, former President of the American Red Cross, won the open seat over Democrat Erskine Bowles, former White House Chief of Staff.

 Oklahoma

-Incumbent Republican Jim Inhofe won re-election to a second term over Democrat David Walters, a former Governor of the state.
+Incumbent Republican Jim Inhofe won re-election to a second term over Democratic former Governor David Walters.

 Oregon

 Incumbent Republican Gordon Smith ran for re-election to a second term.
 Smith, who had only served one term in the U.S. Senate, had a popularity rating slightly lower than 50% before the summer of 2002 began.
-Oregon Secretary of State Bill Bradbury emerged as the Democratic nominee, and though a competitive gubernatorial election occurred at the same time, Bradbury's campaign was never able to gain traction and Smith overwhelmingly won re-election.
+Secretary of State Bill Bradbury emerged as the Democratic nominee, and though a competitive gubernatorial election occurred at the same time, Bradbury's campaign was never able to gain traction and Smith comfortably won re-election.
 As of 2022, this is the last Senate election in Oregon won by a Republican.